mnr/writing-wip/kwak-anthology.md

 "I'm looking for Robin.
 I believe he was living with Dakota.
 But he's disappeared."

 "That doesn't surprise me."
 Archer picks up the wine and swirls the glass.
 "Lopez does what he needs to get what he wants.
-Dakota had a good job and she enjoyed it.
+Dakota had a good job, and she enjoyed it.
 Lopez convinced her to work on his Abundancy project instead.
-Dakota was careful except when she was with Lopez.
+Dakota was careful, unless she was with Lopez.
 Then she moved fast and broke things.
 Lopez is impulsive, reckless, and coercive.
 None of those are good things."

 "Mr. Williams, if you hear from Robin Lopez, would you let me know?" asks Araci.
 "And if there is anything else you'd like to know from me, I'm at your service."